shawngraham/hist3812-f22/content/syllabus/assessment.md

 ## An Example Repo

-An example github repository showing the structure to follow for your interestitials is [here](#).
-A similar repo showing the broad structure for your unessay is [here](#).
+An example github repository showing the structure to follow for your interestitials is [here](https://github.com/shawngraham/hist3812-starter).
+The organization of the layout for your unessay will depend on the form it takes.

 ## Criteria for Interstitials
-The focus of these interstitial exercises and your recording of your thinking is on the development of your process, on your evolution in the course.
+The focus of these interstitial exercises and your recording of your thinking is on the development of your process, on your evolution in the course - _not_ on your technical prowess.

-> For each interstitial, you will create a separate repository in Github into which you will place your log.md, your reflection.md, and any other supporting files (screenshots, etc) as necessary.
+> For each interstitial, you will you will place your various log.md files, your reflection.md, and any other supporting files (screenshots, etc) as necessary.

 _Guidance on using Github and getting it set up is available from my 'crafting digital history' course materials [here](https://craftingdh.netlify.app/tutorials/github/)._